-Christian Leahy is a story midwife, developmental editor, and writer of mythic nonfiction.
+Christian Leahy is a story midwife, developmental editor, facilitator, and writer of mythic nonfiction.

-From groundbreaking bestsellers to award-winning documentaries and transformative TED Talks, Christian collaborates with people and projects committed to the power of story and narrative change.
-These stories heal our connection to ourselves, the earth and each other.
-They are doorways to potential futures where all communities thrive.
+From groundbreaking bestsellers to award-winning documentaries and transformative TED Talks, Christian collaborates with people and projects committed to the power of story and narrative change to heal our connection to ourselves, Earth and each other.

 She was the editor of the New York Times bestseller DRAWDOWN: The Most Comprehensive Plan Ever Proposed to Reverse Global Warming by Paul Hawken and Katharine Wilkinson, and midwife to many other visionary works of nonfiction and memoir.
 Currently, she is an advisor to the All We Can Save Project, which supports courageous climate engagement—cultivating the emotional-spiritual root from which climate leadership grows.